Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Resize-AzVirtualNetworkGateway.md

 ### Example 1: Change the size of a virtual network gateway
 ```
-PS C:\>$Gateway = Get-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway"
+PS C:\>$Gateway = Get-AzVirtualNetworkGateway -Name "ContosoVirtualGateway"
-PS C:\> Resize-AzureRmVirtualNetworkGateway -VirtualNetworkGateway $Gateway -GatewaySku "Basic"
+PS C:\> Resize-AzVirtualNetworkGateway -VirtualNetworkGateway $Gateway -GatewaySku "Basic"
 ```

 This example changes the size of a virtual network gateway named ContosoVirtualGateway.
 The first command creates an object reference to ContosoVirtualGateway; this object reference is stored in a variable named $Gateway.
-The second command then uses the **Resize-AzureRmVirtualNetworkGateway** cmdlet to set the *GatewaySku* property to Basic.
+The second command then uses the **Resize-AzVirtualNetworkGateway** cmdlet to set the *GatewaySku* property to Basic.

 ## PARAMETERS